nuttybrewer/datascience/README.md

 ### Configuration file override
 Configuration files for all components can be provided inline.
 In this case, the contents of the config will be mounted as a k8s [secret](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/secret-v1/) and appropriate instructions will be given to the container to load them.

+If a configuration file override is provided, the container will ignore all *values.yaml* directives provided to the chart that concern the configuration file.

 The values.yaml can be defined as follows:
 ```
 ---